Should You Upgrade Your House Before Selling?

 - Fiber cement siding replacements: Fiber cement siding costs anywhere from $8.50 to $14.50 per square foot to install and recoups 85.5% of the cost.
 Expect to pay $6,555 – $21,894 on average to replace the siding on home (Timeline: 2 weeks).

-- Finish the basement: Finishing a basement will run you $18,400 on average, but can cost up to $34,000, depending on your square footage and your future plans for the space.
+- Finish the basement: Finishing a basement will run you $12,222 – $33,239 on average, but can cost up to $34,000, depending on your square footage and your future plans for the space.
 Compare quotes from local contractors to find your best basement finishing deal.
-You can potentially recoup up to 70% of the cost.
+You can potentially recoup up to 70% of the cost (Timeline: 9 weeks).

 DIY Projects To Increase Profit

 Do-it-yourself projects can help save on labor costs and increase your ability to spread your DIY wings.
 You can choose from many small- to mid-scale projects without professional help:

-- Repaint your home’s interior: Paint makes a home look larger and well maintained.
+- Repaint your home’s interior: Paint makes a home look larger and well-maintained.
 Choose neutral colors such as gray and greige, the current best colors for selling a house.

-- Lighting makes your home look lighter and brighter and more inviting.
-Try to cover every 50 square feet with at least 100 watts of electricity.
-Try to include ambient (overhead) lighting, task-specific lighting (such as under-cabinet and reading lights) and accent lighting for tables or walls.
+- Make your home lighter, brighter and more inviting: Try to cover every 50 square feet with at least 100 watts of electricity.
+Try to include ambient (overhead) lighting, task-specific lighting (such as under-cabinet and reading lights) and accent light fixtures for tables or walls.

-- Update cabinets if they’re mild toned or honey oak color and/or update your hardware.
-Outdated cabinets can make your house look out of style.
+- Update your cabinets: Especially if they’re mild-toned or honey oak color or feature dated hardware, cabinets can make your house look out of style.
 You can paint the cabinets for a less expensive option.

-- Add cellular blinds.
-Get rid of curtains or dated heavy drapery that block light and makes your space look smaller.
+- Add cellular blinds: Get rid of curtains or dated heavy drapery that block light and make your space look smaller.